 I created a model that qualitatively replicates the biochemical reactions of the canonical Shh pathway in neurons.
 This consists of 20 different reactions and 6 different global quantities that model what has been established about the pathway’s reactions through experimental investigation (Table 1).
 In turn, 33 different biochemical species have been modelled into 3 separate compartments (Table 2).
 Overall, the results of the model’s output and the corresponding biochemical reactions in the absence of Shh are illustrated in Figures 4 and 5, and in the presence of Shh are illustrated in Figures 6 and 7.

 To accurately replicate the biochemical reactions in the presence and absence of Shh, this model was created as a monostable switch – a network with two steady states of reactions that occur either by adding or removing Shh from the system (Ferrell and Ha, 2014).
 For instance, when the initial Shh concentration is set to 1 nM, all associated reactions are active, whereas when the initial concentration is set to 0 nM, only the reactions that occur without Shh are active.
-Also, by generating a model in this way, this would allow greater control over the model when trying to understand the output of the simulated reactions.
+Generating a model in this way allows greater control over the model when trying to understand the output of the simulated reactions.

-I included all intracellular biochemical reactions that occur from the interactions between Ptch1 and Smo to gene expression, both in the presence and absence of Shh.
+I included all known intracellular biochemical reactions that occur from the interactions between Ptch1 and Smo to gene expression, both in the presence and absence of Shh.
 The only reactions that were not included were the interactions of the gene products that feed back into the pathway.
 Specifically, I did not include the expression of HHIP, PTCH1 and GLI1, which produce Hedgehog interacting protein (Hhip) and Ptch1 that together negatively regulate Shh activity, as well as the transcription factor Gli1 which expresses these target genes (Jeong and McMahon, 2005; Riobo and Manning, 2007).
 The reason for removing these reactions is that they eventually occur independently of the pathway’s influence and so were not integral to understanding whether the biochemical reactions leading to gene expression could be modelled.
 Therefore, all products of gene expression were simply modelled as ‘Proteins’.

 Model Sensitivity and Realistic Values